 The fact is that you can offer some of the best products or services, if your customers are not satisfied, you will have problems inf making sales.

-Excellent customer service is what retain customers for repeat business.
-Improve you business customer service by ensuring staff are well-trained and up-to-date.
+Excellent customer service is what retains customers for repeat business.
+Improve your business customer service by ensuring staff is well-trained and up-to-date.

 #3].
 Personalised, quality service

-Customers love personalisation, and will certainly pay for that extra attention.
+Customers love personalization, and will certainly pay for that extra attention.
 Try to stay away from the generic introductions and product offerings, and find ways to tap into the customer’s wants and needs.

 This is why it’s imperative that you know who your customers are.
-Get to know your customers and go as far as learning their name.
-This sort of personalised service is what makes customers prefer certain businesses over others.
+Get to know your customers and go as far as learning their names.
+This sort of personalized service is what makes customers prefer certain businesses over others.